 It may not take place in person, but the emotional and psychological effects of online bullying are just as harmful as physical and verbal attacks on the playground.

 Between texting, social media, and online gaming, many children spend more time engaging online than they do interacting in person.
-As technology continues to revolutionize the way we communicate, it also presents new areas of concern.
+While technology continues to revolutionize the way we communicate, it also opens children to taunting from classmates outside of the confines of the playground.

 Since digital communications are harder to track and monitor, parents should take preventive measures to minimize the effects of online bullying on their children.